cortexproject/cortex/docs/configuration/config-file-reference.md

     # excluded zones will be filtered out from the ring.
     # CLI flag: -distributor.excluded-zones
     [excluded_zones: <string> | default = ""]

-    # Set to true to enable ring detailed metrics.
-These metrics provide
-    # detailed information, such as token count and ownership per tenant.
-    # Disabling them can significantly decrease the number of metrics emitted by
-    # the distributors.
-    # CLI flag: -ring.detailed-metrics-enabled
-    [detailed_metrics_enabled: <boolean> | default = true]

   # Number of tokens for each ingester.
   # CLI flag: -ingester.num-tokens